-quality first teaching to all of our pupils. adapted learning tasks, input, resources and outcomes where appropriate use of evidence-based screening assessment tools pre teaching of concepts and vocabulary use of ICT as appropriate small group work or individual support sessions for academic or social and emotional development personalised curriculum to support the needs of pupils with an EHCP referrals to agencies to access specialist support therapeutic approach to behaviour management following the Hertfordshire STEPS additional lunchtime support for social and emotional behavioural needs discrete teaching of emotional regulation strategies SEN Facilities at St Joseph's Catholic Primary School ·
+- quality first teaching to all of our pupils. - ? adapted learning tasks, input, resources and outcomes where appropriate - use of evidence-based screening assessment tools - ? pre teaching of concepts and vocabulary - use of ICT as appropriate ? - small group work or individual support sessions for academic or social and emotional development - personalised curriculum to support the needs of pupils with an EHCP ? - ? referrals to agencies to access specialist support - therapeutic approach to behaviour management following the Hertfordshire Therapeutic Thinking. - additional lunchtime support for social and emotional behavioural needs ? - discrete teaching of emotional regulation strategies

+SEN Facilities at St Joseph's Catholic Primary School

+- ?
 Modern building with full accessibility

-SEND sensory room Group rooms
+- SEND sensory room ?

+- ?
+Group rooms

-Forest School
+- Forest School

-Specific quiet outdoor area
+- Specific quiet outdoor area

-Large playground and field
+- Large playground and field

+Please refer to our SEND Information Report for detailed information regarding our graduated response.

 We treat all parents of children with SEND as partners.
 This requires positive attitudes by all and in some circumstances, additional support and encouragement for parents.
 We welcome and encourage parents to participate from the outset as the relationship between the parents and the school has a crucial bearing on the child's progress and the effectiveness of the school-based action.
 We actively seek the involvement of parents in developing and implementing a joint learning approach at home and in school.
-Parents' views on the child's progress are sought and they are always consulted as part of the school's Support Plan review process.
+Parents' views on the child's progress are sought and they are always consulted as part 25 of the school's Support Plan review process.
 Pupils on the SEND Register with a current support plan will be offered the opportunity to review progress with the Class Teacher and SENCo three times per academic year during the school day.